inpsyde/composer-asset-compiler/README.md

 }
 ```

-Every value in the `packages` object, totally comparable with the package-level configuration that can be placed in dependencies `composer.json`.
+Every value in the `packages` object, is totally comparable with the package-level configuration that can be placed in dependencies `composer.json`.

 To be noted how the `"default-env"` defined at root level will apply to all packages, both defined in `packages` and "discovered" by reading installed dependencies (assuming `"auto-discover"` is `true`).

 However, `"packages"` object keys can make use of `*` placeholder to apply to multiple packages, without the need to list them one by one.